NetSci2025/netsci2025.github.io/calls.md

 - ~~**Travel support application deadline**: 13 March, 2025~~
 - **Late breaking work submission deadline**: 2 April, 2025
 - **Conference Dates**: June 2 to 6 2025

-## Call for late breaking work

-We are pleased to announce a second call for abstracts for the NetSci community to submit their late-breaking work that can be presented during the poster session on Friday 6 June 2025.

-Abstract submissions follow the same guidelines as in the original call for abstracts (see below).
-You can submit your abstract [HERE](https://cmt3.research.microsoft.com/NETSCI2025/Track/2/Submission/Create).

-Please note that priority will be given to those who are not already presenting at the main conference.

-**Deadline for submissions: 2 April 2025, 23:59 AOE**

-Acceptance notification: 14 April 2025

-## Call for travel support grants--CLOSED

-The NetSci organising committee is pleased to announce a limited number of travel grants to attend the conference.
-The goal is to support individuals for whom attendance would cause a financial burden, e.g., from low and middle-income countries, that require financial support for travel and conference costs in order to attend.
-Conference grants will typically be in the form of a reimbursement, up to a given amount, for economy-class flights, accommodation, visa costs, and/or health insurance.
-Grants will only be awarded to people with an accepted abstract submission to NetSci.

-Applicants must fill out the form [here](https://forms.gle/sChqKjAf6LoWQwxa8).

-**Deadline for submissions: 13 March 2025, 23:59 AOE**

-Acceptance notification: 14 April 2025

 ## Educational Video Competition (Deadline: May 1, 2025)